Blard-omu/BLARD_CODES/README.md

 # BLARD_CODES
 This repository is solely made to document my programming journey.
-It'll also serv a a guide or use resource to a beginner in coding
+It'll also serve as a guide/roadmap to beginners in coding.